Franicole08/academic-kickstart-fsutton/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-08-26"
   date_end = "2020-05-26"
-  description = "Established in 1984 to increase the number of minority faculty members at public institutions in Florida"
+  description = """Established in 1984 to increase the number of minority faculty members at public institutions in Florida"""

 [[item]]
   organization = "International Code Council"